College of Business and Economics

 The Wisconsin Small Business Development Center at UW-Whitewater is part of a statewide network supporting entrepreneurs and business owners through no-cost, confidential consulting and targeted educational programs.
 Local SBDC experts facilitate improvement and growth for small and emerging mid-size companies and help launch successful enterprises.
 The Wisconsin SBDC at UW-Whitewater is hosted by the College of Business and Economics.
 The Wisconsin SBDC Network is a proud part of the Institute for Business and Entrepreneurship in the University of Wisconsin System.
 It is funded in part through a Cooperative Agreement with the U.S. Small Business Administration.
 Contact the UW-SBDC office at 262.472.3217 or ask-sbdc@uww.edu.

-The University of Wisconsin-Whitewater Launch Pad is a premier university student start-up accelerator.
-The Launch Pad mission is to educate, inspire and accelerate entrepreneurial growth for University of Wisconsin-Whitewater students.
-Launch Pad Scholars receive start-up training, coaching, round-tables, access to start-up resources, space at the world-class Whitewater Innovation Center, the option to take Launch Pad for independent study credit and more.
+The University of Wisconsin-Whitewater launch pad is a premier university student start-up accelerator.
+The Launch Pad mission is to educate, inspire, and accelerate entrepreneurial growth for University of Wisconsin-Whitewater students.
+Launch Pad Scholars receive start-up training, coaching, round-tables, access to start-up resources, space at the world-class Whitewater Innovation Center, the option to take Launch Pad for independent study credit, and more.
 If you have any questions regarding the Launch Pad program, please contact either of the Launch Pad Directors: Dr. William Dougan or Dave Gee.

 Housed in the UW-Whitewater College of Business and Economics, the Wisconsin Center for Information Technology Services (Wi-CITS) focuses on providing IT services to regional non-profits and small businesses, while giving students real-world experience.
 The center also works on student organization and other campus related projects as well.
 Targeted work includes website design and development, software design and development and IT consulting (e.g., gaining value from your web presence, search engine optimization, security, and database).
 The center utilizes the outstanding students and faculty from our IT and business programs.
-For more information, contact Associate Dean Paul Ambrose.
+For more information, contact Dean Paul Ambrose.

 Wisconsin Innovation Service Center (WISC) market research and analysis informs key business and product development decisions for clients in Wisconsin and throughout the United States.
 The center connects small businesses, entrepreneurs, and inventors with the resources of the College of Business and Economics through expert consulting and customized projects completed by university student research analysts and digital marketing specialists.
 WISC projects help clients assess market feasibility, identify opportunities for diversification and growth, learn about customer characteristics and preferences, better understand the competitive landscape, and chart a clear path for marketing success.
 Entrepreneurs, business owners, and inventors looking for insights and action plans for marketing their products and services can learn more at uww.edu/wisc or contact WISC at (262) 472-1365 or innovate@uww.edu.